MewsSystems/gitbook-connector-api/operations/addresses.md

 ## Add addresses

-Adds one or more new addresses to the system and assign them to specified accounts.
+Adds one or more new addresses to the system and assigns them to specified accounts.
 Note this operation supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request